ParkerICI/premessa/README.md

   - *Select y axis*: select the channel to be displayed on the y axis
 - *Save files*: hitting this button will apply the current settings, performed the debarcoding, and save the resulting output files

-Assuming the working directory is called *working_directory* and contains an FCS file called *barcoded_data.fcs* and a barcode key called *barcode_key.csv* that defines 3 barcoded populations (A, B, C), the following directories and output files will be created at the end of the debarcoding process:
+Assuming the FCS file *barcoded_data.fcs* is located in the directory *dir*, and the barcode key defines 3 barcoded populations (A, B, C), the following directories and output files will be created at the end of the debarcoding process:

 ```
-working_directory
+dir
 |--- barcoded_data.fcs
-|--- barcode_key.csv
 |--- debarcoded
      |--- barcoded_data_A.fcs
      |--- barcoded_data_B.fcs